Israel Studies Student Research

 Berkay Gulen is a Ph.D. candidate in the Henry M. Jackson School of International Studies.
 She received her M.Sc. degrees in International Relations from the Middle East Technical University, Turkey, and in International Politics from the School of Oriental and African Studies (SOAS), University of London.
 Berkay’s academic interests led her to conduct research at the Moshe Dayan Center of Tel Aviv University in 2013 and the Institute of National Security Studies in Tel Aviv in 2018.
 Her doctoral research is on foreign policy decision-making and Turkey-Israel relations after 1991.
 She is the 2018-19 Robinovitch Family Fellow and was the 2015-16 Samuel and Althea Stroum Fellow in Jewish Studies.

-Hayim Katsman, Ph.D. student, International Studies
+Hayim Katsman, Ph.D., International Studies (in memoriam)

 Hayim researched the interrelations between religion and politics in Israel/Palestine.
-Focusing on the religious-Zionist movement and the settlement enterprise in the West Bank and Gaza, Hayim’s research shows how developments in the Israeli-Palestinian conflict have affected religious Zionists’ theological interpretations of the Israeli state.
+Focusing on the Religious-Zionist movement and the settlement enterprise in the West Bank and Gaza, Hayim’s research shows how developments in the Israeli-Palestinian conflict have affected religious Zionists’ theological interpretations of the Israeli state.
 He has written about current trends in Religious-Zionism and its complex relationship to radicalism.
 Hayim received his Ph.D. in international studies from the University of Washington in 2021.
 He received a B.A. in philosophy from the Open University of Israel and completed his M.A. thesis on the theology of Rabbi Yitzchak Ginzburg at the Department of Politics and Government at Ben-Gurion University.
 Hayim lived on a kibbutz (collective farm) on the Israel/Gaza/Egypt border, and was killed there by Hamas militants on October 7, 2023.

 Sam Gordon, M.A., Political Science